-An interesting and welcomed new EOS image quality feature arriving with the 1D X Mark III is a clarity slider.
-It seems likely that this feature will also arrive in Canon Digital Photo Professional (DPP).
+An interesting and welcomed new EOS image quality feature arriving with the 1D X Mark III is a clarity slider, adjusting the contrast level in mid-tone areas only.
+This feature is also now available in Canon Digital Photo Professional (DPP).

 If 16 fps is still not fast enough, open the mirror and shoot at 20 fps in live view, optionally in full silent mode, and still with full autofocus and autoexposure functionality.